 The AGA President, Catherine Peichel, hosts this year's Symposium at IslandWood on Bainbridge Island, WA:

 The meeting will bring together people working on both molecular and evolutionary aspects of chromosome evolution to stimulate exchange of ideas between scientists with different perspectives.
-The meeting will start with the Key Distinguished Lecture by Mark Kirkpatrick on the theory surrounding chromosome evolution.
+The meeting will start with a reception on the evening of August 17, followed by two full days of talks, and conclude with breakfast on the morning of August 20.
+Mark Kirkpatrick will present the Key Distinguished Lecture on the theory surrounding chromosome evolution.

 ****** Deadline 15 April 2015 ******

 Awards announced by 1 September 2015

 The AGA grants awards of $5,000-$20,000 for support of special events that advance its mission, particularly to enable students to attend the event.

 The awardees from 60 applicants for the new Evolutionary, Ecological, or Conservation Genomics (EECG) Research Awards will be announced on Wednesday, 15 April.

 attend AGA2015, Chromosome Evolution: Molecular Mechanisms and Evolutionary Consequences